thosgood/this-weeks-finds/markdown/151-200/week188.md

     [n choose k]  =  [n-1 choose k]  +  qn-k [n-1 choose k-1]

-It helps to draw some pictures to see where that factor of q^n-k^ is coming from\... but I\'ll leave that as a fun little exercise for you!
+It helps to draw some pictures to see where that factor of q^n-k^ is coming from... but I'll leave that as a fun little exercise for you!
-And starting with this recursion relation, it\'s easy to check inductively that:
+And starting with this recursion relation, it's easy to check inductively that:

                        [n]!